dollardhingra/dollardhingra.github.io/_posts/2024-10-05-interview-questions-for-candidates.md

 **How to Read the Answer:**

 * 🟢 **Green Flag:** They get specific about the nature of the problem.
 “We had a concurrency issue when we hit 10k users,” or “The business logic for this new tax calculation was incredibly knotted.”
 * 🚩 **Red Flag:** “Everything is a priority right now” or “Our biggest challenge is just hiring enough people.”
-These answers suggest the challenge isn’t technical—it’s organizational chaos.
+These answers suggest the challenge isn’t technical-it’s organizational chaos.

 ---